 Step 3: Define why a user wants what they want

-Once you know your users and landed on what they want, it’s time to dig a little deeper and suss out why they want what they want.
-Look at how solving this user’s “want” will help them achieve their goals or get more value out of your product.
-To accomplish this, you should focus on what your product or a new feature would do for a user.
+Once you understand your users and know what they want, it’s time to dig a little deeper and figure out why they want it.
+Look at how solving this “want” will help them achieve their goals or get more value out of your product.
+To accomplish this, focus on what your product or new feature would do for a user.

 Step 4: Outline your acceptance criteria

-To know when a user story is complete, you need to outline what conditions are met for it to be considered done.
-This can be if a new feature helps give a user what they want to allow them to meet their goals.
+To determine when a user story is complete, you need to outline the conditions that must be met for it to be considered done.
+This could be a new feature that helps users get what they want, enabling them to meet their goals.
 When crafting your acceptance criteria, it’s essential to always keep the user’s perspective in mind over your own.
 In other words, whether the user story is completed or not should be answered from the perspective of your user.

 6 user story template best practices

-- Focus on the why: Once you understand the ‘why’ of your ideal buyer persona, you can more deeply understand their perspective and create a better product for them based on the user’s goals.
+- Focus on the why: Once you understand the ‘why’ of your ideal buyer persona, you can gain a deeper understanding of their perspective and create a better product for them based on the user’s goals.

 - Include acceptance criteria: Always incorporate clear, testable acceptance criteria to define the boundaries of the story and set clear conditions for when it’s considered complete.

-- Facilitate collaboration: When building user story templates, design them to encourage discussion so that everyone has a shared understanding of it
+- Facilitate collaboration: When building user story templates, design them to encourage discussion so that everyone has a shared understanding.

 4 user story template examples